pixelnest/pixelnest.github.io/_posts/2013-11-18-unity-2D-tutorial.md

 ---
 title: Unity 2D tutorial
-subtitle: learn how to make a little game from installation to deployment
+subtitle: Learn how to make a little game from installation to deployment
 ---

 Fellow game developers,